 I cannot persuade myself that a beneficent & omnipotent God would have designedly created the Ichneumonidae with the express intention of their feeding within the living bodies of caterpillars, or that a cat should play with mice.

-That Darwin’s naive argument about the benevolence of God is wrong is further shown by the following question: “How many times does the act of predation take place every day, and how many are the creatures that are consumed by other creatures on a daily basis?”
+That Darwin’s naive argument about the benevolence of God is wrong is further shown by the following question: “How many times does the act of predation take place every day, for almost as long as living creatures have existed – that is, how many creatures have their lives prematurely ended by being consumed by other creatures on a daily basis?”
 To answer “billions” is almost certainly an understatement.
-There are more than seven billion human beings on the planet, and although a large animal like a cow or pig can feed many humans, a single human can consume many small creatures such as sardines, shrimp, molluscs, insects, or snails in just one meal.
-Then we must consider all the many other carnivorous animals in the world – fish, mammals, reptiles, birds, insects, and so forth, whose prey may be quite small, so that each predator must consumer large numbers of them every day.
-Hence, the number of creatures, both large and small, that die every day in order to feed other creatures is enormous, probably measuring in the trillions.
-And this system of predation was developed by God in order to maintain a healthy balance in ecosystems all over the world.
+There are almost eight billion human beings on the planet, and although a large animal like a cow or pig can feed many humans, a single human can consume many small creatures such as sardines, shrimp, molluscs, insects, or snails in just one meal.
+Then we must consider all the many other carnivorous animals in the world – fish, mammals, reptiles, birds, crustaceans, insects, and so forth, whose prey may be quite small, so that each predator must consumer large numbers of them every day.
+Hence, the number of creatures, both large and small, that die every day in order to feed other creatures is truly enormous, measuring in the many trillions, or perhaps in the quadrillions.
+And this system of predation was developed and refined by God in order to maintain a healthy balance in ecosystems all over the world.

-It is clear that, in order for a predator species to remain in existence and in a healthy state so that it can perform the necessary function of controlling the population of all the prey species it feeds on, it must periodically consume a certain percentage of its prey.
+It is clear that, in order for a predator species to remain in existence and in a healthy state so that it can perform the necessary function of limiting the populations of all the prey species it feeds on, it must periodically consume a certain percentage of its prey.
 We can regard this percentage as the predator maintenance rate, which prevents the mass starvation that would occur if they didn’t perform this vital service for their prey.
-Moreover, whereas starvation afflicts a species’ members indiscriminately, without regard for weaker or stronger, predators are usually most successful in consuming the weaker, slower, less mature, physically debilitated, or genetically defective members of a species, thus stimulating the prey species to evolve in certain ways.
+Moreover, whereas starvation afflicts a species’ members indiscriminately, without regard for weaker or stronger or better or less-well adapted, predators are usually most successful in consuming the weaker, slower, less mature, physically debilitated, or genetically defective members of a species, thus stimulating the prey species to evolve in certain ways.

 This symbiotic, interconnected, and interdependent existence is evident in all places where there are living organisms.
-Studies of a unique predator-prey population, such as the Arctic fox and hare, have shown that their numbers fluctuate so as to keep their total numbers roughly constant, assuming that other factors, such as the rate of growth of the plants which the hares feed on in that particular climate, remain constant.
-If the foxes become more successful at hunting and consuming the hares, then the number of hares will diminish, which makes it harder for the foxes to find and catch hares, which in turn will diminish their numbers; but when the number of foxes goes down, then the hares will multiply and increase, which will provide more food for the foxes, which will lead to an increase in their numbers, and so on.
+Studies of a unique predator-prey population, such as the Arctic fox and hare, have shown that their numbers fluctuate over time, but without either group becoming too numerous, assuming that other factors, such as the rate of growth of the plants that the hares feed on in that particular climate, remain constant.
+If the foxes become more successful at hunting and consuming the hares, then the number of hares will diminish, which will make it harder for the foxes to find and catch hares, which in turn will diminish their number; but when the number of foxes goes down, then the hares will multiply and increase, which will provide more food for the foxes, which will lead to an increase in their number, and so on, in a roughly cyclical pattern.
 The remarkable genius of such a system is that it is self-sufficient and self-perpetuating, and therefore can remain in existence indefinitely.